-TOKYO, June 11 (Reuters) - Japan's Nikkei edged higher in choppy trade on Tuesday morning as investors took profits from sharp gains on the previous day, while a weaker yen underpinned cyclical stocks such as exporters.
+TOKYO, June 11 (Reuters) - Japan's Nikkei ended higher in choppy trade on Tuesday as cyclical stocks, inclding exporters, gained on the back of a weaker yen, while defensive firms underperformed.

 On Monday, Japanese stocks recovered above the 21,000 level and hit a two-week high, with buyers encouraged by hopes for a U.S. interest rate cut and relief over U.S. President Donald Trump withdrawal of a tariff threat against Mexico.

 Strategists said investors were awaiting more cues on U.S. monetary policy from the Federal Reserve's June 18-19 policy meeting as well as developments in the U.S.-China trade war ahead of the G20 summit later this month.

 Trump said on Monday he was ready to impose another round of punitive tariffs on Chinese imports if he cannot make progress in talks with Chinese President Xi Jinping at the G20 summit.

 "Japanese stocks need more catalysts to rise further, but the Nikkei's downside should be supported as it has recovered its 25-day moving average (of 21,072.19)," said Takuya Takahashi, a strategist at Daiwa Securities.